invertase/dart_custom_lint/README.md

 ## About

-Lint rules are a powerful way to improve the maintainability of a project.
+Lint rules are a powerful way to improve the mainta∏inability of a project.
 The more, the merrier!
 But while Dart offers a wide variety of lint rules by default, it cannot reasonably include every possible lint.
 For example, Dart does not